nice-game-hints/zniw-adventure/Apartment/entrance.md

 # What do we have here?
 Here we have a big bookshelf, and not much else.

-# If I were a bond villain...
+# If I were a Bond villain...
 You would probably hide something behind the bookcase, yes.

 # What do I do with the bookcase?